idvorkin/idvorkin.github.io/_posts/2016-04-21-magical-memories.md

 ### Early magic memories

-- Never really saw magic as a kid, but love to be "amazed".
-At a french bistro in Fremont, there was a roving magician.
-His finally was card to ceiling.
+- Never really saw magic as a kid, but loved to be "amazed".
+At a French bistro in Fremont, there was a roving magician.
+His finale was card to ceiling.
 Looked up and saw cards all over the ceiling.
 - At the table when Hannibal did [Roadhouse](https://www.youtube.com/watch?v=G1iaCcL9UDw) and his perfect classic force.

 ### How I started

 {%include local_image_float_right.html src="raccoon-magic.png" %}

-- Carl Bystrom's class at magic with a french drop jacket routine (great intro Carl - thanks!)
+- Carl Bystrom's class at magic with a French drop jacket routine (great intro Carl - thanks!)
 - Not knowing how to shuffle and thus having to learn to shuffle till my fingers bled.
-- Meeting the emerald city wizards, and the first night with professional magicians.
+- Meeting the Emerald City Wizards, and the first night with professional magicians.
 - Meeting Felix, and then Jarrod.
 - Meeting Clive